That Joke Isn't Funny Anymore: Reception

 For many critics the song is the focal point of Meat Is Murder.
 The music has been described as "a monolithic ballad of tender yet imposing grace; a score of unreserved, raw beauty that Morrissey dutifully complemented", and the song's coda as containing "one of the most heart-rending vocal passages Morrissey has ever recorded".

 The single entered and peaked in the UK Singles Chart at No. 49.
-The unusual timing of the release may have had an impact on its modest chart position: two non-LP tracks, "How Soon Is Now?" and "Shakespeare's Sister", had already been released as singles since Meat Is Murder had come out.
+The unusual timing of the release may have had an impact on its modest chart position: two non-LP tracks, "How Soon Is Now?" and "Shakespeare's Sister", had already been released as singles since Meat Is Murder had come out, and both featured tracks from the album on their B-sides.
 Rough Trade owner Geoff Travis has said the single was released on Morrissey's insistence: "I said to him 'that's not a good idea' ...and he wouldn't have that and, being me, I said 'fine ...
-Other reasons for its relative lack of commercial success include the absence of new studio material on the B-side, and perceived fan displeasure at the 7" version missing an instrumental coda; it was described by Jack Rabid of AllMusic as the first of the band's singles that "wasn't a complete thrill to buy".
-Additionally, the single suffered overall inadequate promotion, and potential exposure was lessened by a last-minute refusal by the band to perform on the UK television show Wogan.
+Other reasons for its relative lack of commercial success include the absence of new studio material on the B-side, and perceived fan displeasure at the 7" version missing the instrumental coda; it was described by Jack Rabid of AllMusic as the first of the band's singles that "wasn't a complete thrill to buy".
+Additionally, the single suffered overall inadequate promotion, and potential exposure was lessened by the band cancelling a planned performance on the UK television show Wogan, due to Morrissey not wanting to appear on the programme.